 Go HSUS!
-April 25, 2010Posted by nrhatch in Books & Movies, Nature, Sustainable Living.
+April 25, 2010Posted by nrhatch in Animal Welfare, Nature, Sustainable Living.

 Intrigued, I went around to take a peak.
 After reading through its mission and some of the group’s comments, I hit the “Reject Invitation” button.

 “The Real HSUS” group on Facebook describes its mission as follows:

 When you think of the Humane Society of the United States (HSUS) you think of the nice people who save all the little kittys and doggys on TV.

 No. The HSUS in a anti-beef activist group who’s main goal is to “abolish all animal agriculture” They belive that eating meat is bad.
 They belive that ranching is bad.
 They say that animal ag is inhumane and unsafe.
 That we are cruel to the animals that we raise.

 This group is here so that the public can hear our side of the story.
 This is not a hate group, just us, us putting out our side of the story so people will know what we stand for and what we do.

 After reading that introduction to “The Real HSUS” Facebook group, I went round to the HSUS to see what it had to say about its mission.

 Fact and Fiction: The HSUS Mission is an excellent overview for anyone not familiar with the work of the Humane Society of the United States:

 There are people within animal abuse industries and their allies who keep trotting out the canard that Americans think they are giving to animal shelters when they donate to The HSUS.
 We’ve never said we run animal shelters—just that we help them run better with our many programs.
 But we’ve always been more than that….
 For more than a half century, it’s been the mission of The HSUS to work for all animals.